Electric Cars

 Read More:

 Intended more as a city car than a long-distance cruiser, the i3 embraces its electric underpinnings by sporting a futuristic aesthetic.
-It may not be to everyone's taste, but its carbon-reinforced chassis and backwards-opened rear doors certainly make the BMW stand out among 'regular' looking EVs like the Kia Niro and Hyundai Kona.
+It may not be to everyone's taste, but its carbon-reinforced chassis and backward-opened rear doors certainly make the BMW stand out among 'regular'- looking EVs like the Kia Niro and Hyundai Kona.

 Mini Electric